ManuGeorge96/terraform-packer-automated-using-bash/README.md

 # About

 This repo consisit of a Bash Script which integrates both Terraform code and Packer code for building an Infra.
-Terraform code will create Security Group, Key Pair, and EC2 Instance, Packer code creates an Custom AMI based on the provision script provided, the bash script also allows you to select which base AMI is required while building custom new AMI.
+Terraform code will create Security Group, Key Pair, and EC2 Instance, Packer code creates an Custom AMI based on the provision script provided, the bash script also allows you to select which base AMI is required while building the AMI.

 # Input Data Required